 Theodore Emelior Beem had always been a respectable and proper neighbor who largely kept to himself.
 A librarian, Theodore lived with his cat in a ramshackle two story house in the Mayberry District of Gearford.
 Then, five years ago, something happened…

 If you asked Theodore’s neighbor, Eleanor Winslet, when things began to change, she’d tell you it all started when the large wagon pulled up to the Beem house.
 All manner of scrap and garbage was offloaded and carried into her neighbor’s home.

-Upset that her morning repose was being disturbed, Eleanor offered a menacing stare that a wiser man would have taken as a warning.
-Instead, when Theodore saw his neighbor, he waved affably and resumed the task of guiding the men with the wheel-barrows of scrap into his home.
-From that day forward, all manner of clatter and noise emanated from Theodore's home and this often continued late into the evening.
+Upset that her morning repose was being disturbed, Eleanor peered over her flower bushes and offered a menacing stare that a wiser man would have taken as a warning.
+Instead, when Theodore saw his neighbor, he waved affably and resumed the task of guiding the men with the wheel-barrows into his home.
+From that day forward, a constant cacophony of clatter and noise emanated from Theodore's home and this often continued late into the evening.

 “He is ruining the neighborhood,” remarked Eleanor.

 “This is Mayberry dear,” answered Henry, from behind his newspaper, “I don’t think it’s possible for him to ‘ruin’ the neighborhood.”

 “All the same Henry, I will find out what kind of mischief is afoot.”